Category: Skills

 • Pre-tightening knots is fine

 An image from the Petzl Spelegyca manual.
 The spelegyca complies with EU 2016/425 which implies a 6kn maximum arrest.
-However Petzl doesn’t mention or illustrate the required “screamer” for compliance.
+However Petzl conveniently forgets to mention or illustrate the required “screamer” for compliance.

 How human-like are our test loads?